Bira/octopus-carnival/_posts/2025-11-23-wir-dscc-zombie.md

 In Athas that means areas touched by the Gray, the Darker and Sunnier version of the Shadowfell.
 Any bodies left in these places have a high chance of rising as zombies.
-As the natural environment in these areas tends to be particularly harsh as well, they can do interesting thing to these bodies before they rise.
+As the natural environment in these areas tends to be particularly harsh as well, they can do interesting things to these bodies before they rise.

 The most common of those is that by the time the body rises its flesh is long gone due to the actions of predators and scouring winds, so you get a skeleton